wireapp/wire-server-deploy/offline/coturn.md

 ```

-Then we label the `kubenode1` machine with the `wire.com/role: coturn` label:
+Then we label the `kubenode1` machine with the `wire.com/role: sftd` label:

 ```bash